jamesKingWebDev/cisco_net_auto/README.md

 2. **Debug Issues:**
    - If you encounter errors, verify the sandbox configuration, check network connectivity, and ensure that all dependencies are correctly installed and configured.

-By following these steps, you can effectively set up network devices on Cisco DevNet Sandbox and test this Python-based automation framework.
+By following these steps, you can effectively set up network devices on Cisco DevNet Sandbox and test this Python-based automation framework